In more complex codebases, a single customer interaction will often involve multiple services and languages. For

 If you plan to use multiple SDKs, we strongly recommend using SDK versions released after April 2018 (version 2.0 or later for most of the Full Stack SDKs).
 These versions generate a v4 datafile with full Feature Management support that works across all version 2.0 SDKs.

-If you have existing projects created before Full Stack 2.0, you can still use them across multiple languages.
+If you have existing projects using pre-v2.0 SDK versions released before April 2018, you can still use them across multiple languages.
 However, there are some important restrictions:

 - You cannot experiment across Full Stack and Mobile projects.
 Pre-2.0 Full Stack and Mobile projects generate incompatible datafiles (v2 and v3, respectively).

 - You cannot use Feature Management with existing Mobile projects.
 To use Feature Management with Mobile, install a 2.x or 3.x SDK and determine if you need to create a new Full Stack project.

 All Optimizely SDKs use MurmurHash3 to determine whether a user is bucketed into a experiment, and if so, which variation they receive.
 This is based on the user ID and the experiment key.
 The bucketing code is shared across all Optimizely SDKs.